PARKINSON’S DISEASE PROGNOSIS

 - Engage in challenging activities that you enjoy: classes, artwork, travel, community work, Parkinson’s disease advocacy work.

-- Stress reduction is a must — stress worsens every Parkinson’s disease symptom.
+- Stress reduction is a must — stress worsens every Parkinson’s disease symptoms.

 - Connect with others and seek counseling to supplement medical treatment for mental ills.
 Don’t let yourself become isolated.
 Pick up the phone!
 Send an email!
 Write a letter!
 Join a group!
 Above all, don’t wait for family and friends to call first.